rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ChickenTingaTacos.rst

 1. Place chicken thighs, garlic cloves, halved onion, salt, oregano, water, and chicken stock, and water in a large pot.
-Bring to a simmer over high heat; reduce to medium-low.
-Simmer 30 minutes, stirring occasionally.
+Bring to a simmer over high heat, then reduce to medium-low.
+Simmer, stirring occasionally, 30 minutes, then remove from heat.
-   Remove from heat.
-2. Transfer onion halves to a bowl with a slotted spoon; transfer chicken thighs to a separate bowl.
-3. Pour broth through a strainer into a large bowl.
+2. Transfer onion halves to a bowl with a slotted spoon, then transfer chicken thighs to a separate bowl.
+Pour broth through a strainer into a large bowl.
-4. Heat olive oil in the same pot over medium heat.
+3. Heat olive oil in the same pot over medium heat.
 Add diced onions and cook until beginning to soften, about 4 minutes.
 Transfer strained liquid to onions.
-Bring mixture to a boil over high heat; turn heat to medium-low; reduce broth by about half, about 20 minutes.
+Bring to a boil over high heat, then turn heat to medium-low and reduce broth by about half, about 20 minutes.
-5. Transfer reserved boiled onions to a blender.
+4. Transfer reserved boiled onions to a blender.
 Add chipotle peppers and the adobo sauce.
 Swirl a bit of water in the can and add to the blender.
 Add tomatoes.
 Cover blender with the lid.
-Pulse on and off until mixture is partially blended.
-Blend on medium speed until smooth, 1 or 2 minutes.
+Pulse on and off until mixture is partially blended, then blend on medium speed until smooth, 1 or 2 minutes.
    Transfer to pot with broth and onions.
-6. Increase heat to medium-high.
-Simmer 15-30 minutes, depending on how thick you want the sauce.
-Reduce heat to medium-low.
+5. Increase heat to medium-high.
+Simmer 15-30 minutes, depending on how thick you want the sauce, then reduce heat to medium-low.
 Remove approx. half the sauce and reserve for another use.
-7. Tear chicken into bite-size pieces and add to the pot.
+6. Tear chicken into bite-size pieces and add to the pot.
 Cook another 10 to 15 minutes.
-Transfer to a serving dish; garnish with crumbled cotija cheese and cilantro.
+Transfer to a serving dish, then garnish with crumbled cotija cheese and cilantro.